• Skip to primary navigation

 Instructions

-• Pour the maple syrup, vanilla extract, and cinnamon in the bottom of a wide mug.
-Pour in the hot espresso and stir to combine.
+• Pour the maple syrup, vanilla extract, and cinnamon in the bottom of a mug or heat resistant glass.

 • While holding the mug slightly to the side at a 45˚ angle, slowly pour the steamed milk in the center to fill the mug and add a thin layer of the foam to the top.